TODAY’S WORD is collywobbles. Going through the job interview just filled Kathy with collywobbles.

 Jim Philpott and Tim Stegall & Friends will perform from 10 a.m. to noon today at the HJDB Event Center cafeteria, 3289 Riverside Drive, Bassett.
 Admission is $2, and breakfast will be sold for $5 and lunch for $6.

 Grapevine wreaths make for great fall decorating, and a class Saturday at the Spencer-Penn Centre will show you how to make them.
 Starting at 10 a.m., the instructor will show how to weave and shape grapevines for a decoration for the door or wall.
 Each student will need to bring a pair of gardening gloves and a flathead screwdriver.
 Size choices are 2- and 3-foot circumference.
 The cost is $15, with a $5 discount for members.
 Register by calling 957-5757.

 - They weren’t playing each other.

 - A horse.

-TUESDAY’S TRIVIA ANSWER: A turkey at maturity is estimated to have 3,500 feathers.
+THURSDAY’S TRIVIA ANSWER: A turkey at maturity is estimated to have 3,500 feathers.

 TODAY’S TRIVIA QUESTION: The bright red snood hangs down from a turkey’s beak.
 What is it that hangs down from its neck?